 If you have a disability requiring accommodation, I find it helpful to receive your accommodation letter from Student Disability Services as early in the semester as possible so that I have adequate time to make appropriate arrangements.
 If you need an immediate accommodation for equal access, or if you think there is something I could do to improve the accessibility of the course for yourself or others, please talk to me or send me an email.
 Everyone’s experience is important to me.

 I expect you to act respectfully to your classmates (and our occasional guests) at all times.
 I will not condone harassment.

-I will have access to the recordings, as will your classmates who have reasonable needs for them, and any other Cornell faculty and staff who need access as part of their jobs.
-The recordings will not be shared outside the Cornell community.
+I will have access to the recordings, as will your classmates and any other Cornell faculty and staff who need access as part of their jobs.
+The recordings may not be shared outside the course.
+(The same goes for any Zoom-generated transcript; you may read and review it, but not share it with people who are not enrolled in the course.)
 In special circumstances (e.g. at the request of a guest speaker) I may turn off the recording, and it might sometimes happen that the recording doesn’t work.
-You can request access to specific class recordings by emailing me.

 You may not record your own audio or video of this course without the knowing consent of all people being recorded.

-We will usually meet Mondays and Wednesdays 9:40 to 11:00 in room t/k in the basement of the Bloomberg Center.
-Our first session will be on Monday, January 24, and our final session will be on Monday, May 9.
+We will usually meet Mondays and Wednesdays 9:40 to 11:00 in room 91 in the basement of the Bloomberg Center and via Zoom.
+The Zoom links will be posted on Canvas.
+Please note that we follow the university calendar, not the law-school calendar.
+The first day of class is Monday, January 24, and the last day of class is Monday, May 9.
 We will not meet on: